 Special Diets Team

 For those that are like us, and travel with extensive dietary needs, Disney has an entire team dedicated to spreading extra magic.
 This team’s specialty is to help guests have stress-free dining experiences, and no request is too big it would seem.
 I truly mean that too!
 Disney even pureed our daughter’s food!
 If you have four or more allergies or other significant dietary issues, contact the special diets team.
+Disney has numerous allergy-friendly dining options, including quick service locations.

 Companion Care Areas